 Explore our blog for insights on buying, financing, remodeling, and taking care of your home.

 What exactly is bad credit?
 Let's start with the lower end of generally accepted credit scores* for borrowers.
 If your credit score sits below the 600 mark, you'll have a difficult time getting a first time home buyer loan.
 As you inch towards a 620 FICO score, your "borrower risk" begins to fall in the eyes of most lenders.
 640 and above and you're getting into the safe zone for most loan options.
 So, what does this mean for people with bad credit?
 It means it's time to work on bringing that FICO credit score up, up, up.
-Get our Road to Mortgage Ready Credit ebook here.
+Get our Mortgage Ready Credit ebook here.

 Financial issues can plague a family for years.
 When the husband has a gambling problem, the wife often pays for it.
 Wife with a shopping addiction?
 The husband's credit will suffer if she can't pay for it.
 Couples who work together on their portfolio enjoy success together.
 But they can also suffer together when one fails.
 This can affect your decision about getting a mortgage loan to buy your dream home.
 But all is not lost.
 A home buyer had this question recently, and we decided to explore it a bit.